 Recipient: Kelly Aoki

 Family & friends of Ernie & June Benck have established an endowment fund, which will provide scholarships to Fresno State students.
-These scholarships are awarded in even numbered years to a journalism major and in odd numbered years to a creative poetry writing major enrolled in the master of ne arts program.
+These scholarships are awarded in even numbered years to a journalism major and in odd numbered years to a creative poetry writing major enrolled in the master of fine arts program.

 Stanley Stemmer Beaubaire Memorial Grant